How much do eCommerce websites cost? (Updated For 2023)

 - Do you have the domain name secured or will you need assistance with domain registration?

-- Do you want to accept payments via Paypal or would you like to use a turnkey secure payment gateway solution like Authorize.net?
+- Do you want to accept payments online via Authorize.net or would you like to use a turnkey secure payment gateway solution like Stripe?

-- Would you like a blog installed within your eCommerce website as well?
+- Would you like a blog installed within your eCommerce website?

-- Do you need other special features like social media channels created or advanced SEO?
+- Do you need other special features like social media channels created or advanced product SEO?

-The ballpark prices here are based on more than a decade of commercial eCommerce website development experience.
-I have developed and successfully helped clients launch eCommerce websites as simple as 1 product and as complex as 25,000 products. eCommerce website prices will relatively be higher or lower depending on your specific eCommerce site requirements.
+The ballpark prices listed in my guide here are based on more than a decade of commercial eCommerce website development experience.
+In the past decade I have successfully developed and helped clients launch and manage eCommerce websites as simple as 1 product and as large and complex as 25,000+ products. eCommerce website prices will be relatively higher or lower depending on your specific eCommerce site requirements.

 In a quick telephone call that typically last less than 15 minutes I can gather enough information to give anyone an accurate projected cost for their eCommerce website project.
-Call 229.234.0181 for a free, no obligation, eCommerce telephone consultation.
-You can also use the contact form on the bottom of this page to request a FREE eCommerce website consultation or a project quote.
+Call 229-234-0181 for a free, no obligation eCommerce telephone consultation.
+You can also use the contact form on the bottom of this page to request a FREE eCommerce website consultation or project quote.

 eCommerce Interaction Design